mikrono/tModLoaderWiki_kr_ko/Another-Simple-Harmony-Transpiler-Tutorial.md

 Notice how about half of the bees spawn as GiantBees.

 ## Original Method
 Lets first look at the original method to see what changes we'll want to make to the IL code.
 Start up dnSpy and add the exe by going to File->Open and then browsing to Terraria.exe.
 Expand the tabs for Terraria, Terraria.exe, Terraria, and finally Player.
 Scroll down and click on the `beeType()` method.
 How did I know this was where I need to look?
 Experience.
+I followed the logic of the bee weapons in decompiled code and found that beeType is the method that makes the decisions I want to modify.
+If you are reading this, you probably have already identified a method that you wish to change since you are resorting to Transpiling.
 By now you should see this:
 ```cs
 public int beeType()
 {